wearefrank/frank-runner/README.md

 checkout and not in your Frank!Runner checkout.
 Use folder `frankframework/webapp/src/main/resources`.

+There is an additional consideration when running `specials/ladybug` with `test.with.iaf=true`.
+Doing this requires that the `pom.xml` files in the frankframework and ladybug checkouts are aligned.
+The ladybug version referenced in `frankframework/ladybug/pom.xml` must be the version of the ladybug checkout.
+If you want to build with the latest ladybug-frontend code, you also have to do the Maven build of ladybug-frontend, and the ladybug frontend version referenced in `ladybug/pom.xml` must match the version defined in `ladybug-frontend/pom.xml`.

+In `frank-runner/specials/util`, there is an ANT script to adjust the mentioned `pom.xml` files to be aligned.
+To use it, change directory to `frank-runner/specials/util` and execute:

+    ../../build/apache-ant-1.10.10/bin/ant -buildfile syncPomVersions.xml bump-ladybug-in-ff

 # Project structure and customisation

 In case Frank2YourApplication contains a pom.xml it is assumed to be a Maven